Quick Start Instructions

 Dedicated disks setup assumes that all cluster nodes (

-) have a SSD disk attached that has been partitioned during server first boot (part of the cloud-init configuration) reserving 30Gb for the root partition and the rest of available disk for creating a logical volume (LVM) mounted as/storage
+) have a SSD disk attached that has been partitioned during server first boot (part of the cloud-init configuration) reserving 30Gb for the root partition and the rest of available disk for creating a Linux partition mounted as/storage

 Final